emsesp/docs/MQTT.md

 * `id` can be replaced with `hc` for some devices that use heating circuits, and represented either as a string or a number.

 With Home Assistant, Thermostat commands can also be sent to control individual heating circuits via sending a mode string or temperature number to a topic `thermostat_hc<n>`.

+Depending on mqtt-settings there are also direct subscriptions for each value like `boiler/wwtemp`, `thermostat/hc1/daytemp`, etc. Thermostats which supports only a single heating circuits will subscribe to `/thermostat/daytemp`

 ## Monitoring the Queue